erdem/django-map-widgets/README.md

 #### Google Map Widget for Django Admin Inlines

-As you know Django Admin has inline feature and you can add an inline row with dynamically.
+As you know Django Admin has inline feature and you can add an inline row dynamically.
 In this case, Django default map widget doesn't initialize widget when created a new inline row.

 If you want to use Google Map Widget on admin inlines with no issue, you just need to use `GooglePointFieldInlineWidget` class.